Three Burlesques: Composition

 After Bartók's long-lasting depression following his participation in the Rubinstein Competition in Paris in 1906, he decided to embark on a great journey around rural Romania and Hungary, where he found great inspiration from peasant songs.
 During this journey, he wrote hundreds of pieces, some of which were published during this period.
 Many compositions from this period were either largely based on peasant and folk music or made from scratch trying to resemble folk music, as can be seen in other sets such as Three Hungarian Folktunes, Four Dirges, Ten Easy Pieces, and Fourteen Bagatelles.

 The composition of this set spanned this entire period.
 The first burlesque was composed in 1908; the third, in 1910; and the second, in 1911.
 It was published by Rózsavölgyi soon after its completion, in 1912, and was republished by Boosey & Hawkes in 1950.
 Bartók is known to have become particularly fond of this set.
-He decided to perform the second burlesque for recording in November 10, 1929, and later used this same burlesque in an orchestral set of arrangements of old peasant tunes entitled Hungarian Sketches.
+He decided to perform the second burlesque for recording on November 10, 1929, and later used this same burlesque in an orchestral set of arrangements of old peasant tunes entitled Hungarian Sketches.
 He asked again to perform the whole set for recording in 1944, when he was in New York but, unfortunately, this would never come true.